 “The name McCulloch is one of the oldest in Galloway.
 It is of Celtic origin and indicates that the family of that name sprang from the early British inhabitants of that district.
 Naturally, a family of such antiquity can boast of a number of fanciful legends concerning its origin.”
 Thus begins Walter Jameson McCulloch’s “GALLOWAY FAMILIES OF McCULLOCH.”

-Whether or not the name McCulloch and apparent variations had a single origin, the lowland Clan McCulloch of Galloway, Scotland has had a history, genealogy, and identified chieftains.
-Since the unfortunate business involving Sir Godfrey McCulloch and the Gordons in the mid 17th century the McCullochs have been an armigerous clan, having neither a chieftain nor ancestral lands.
+Whether or not the name McCulloch and apparent variations had a single origin, the lowland Clan McCulloch of Galloway, Scotland has had a history and genealogy that at times is reasonably well documented.
+Since the unfortunate business involving Sir Godfrey McCulloch and the Gordons in the mid 17th century the McCullochs have been an armigerous clan, having neither a chief nor ancestral lands.

 To learn more about the McCulloch family history, download a copy of Walter Jameson McCulloch’s “GALLOWAY FAMILIES OF McCULLOCH” and visit our Resources page for DNA, history, and genealogical sources.